310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Kanata pastcurious %}
 hm~? i am unable to make a distinction between the two… to defeat Villains — is that different from Divine Punishment?

-this is difficult… i recall mikejima was called a hero by others… perhaps i will ask him. after all, he seems to Know many things.
+this is difficult… i recall mikejima was called a hero by others… perhaps i will ask him. after all, he Knows many things.
 {% endbubble %}

 {% bubble Chiaki mgn %}